SGrondin/bottleneck/README.md

 Returns the status of the job with the provided job id **in the limiter**.
 Returns `null` if no job with that id exist.

-**Note:** By default, Bottleneck does not keep track of DONE jobs, to save memory.
-You can enable that feature by passing `trackDoneStatus: true` as an option when creating a limiter.

 #### jobs()

 ```js